evelinehong/PTR/data_generation/image_generation/README.md

 # Data Download
-First download the [PartNet dataset](https://partnet.cs.stanford.edu/), denoted as data_dir.
+First download the [PartNet dataset](https://partnet.cs.stanford.edu/), denoted as $DATA_DIR.

-Then download the [Cart Category from PartNet Mobility Dataset](https://sapien.ucsd.edu/browse), denoted as mobility_dir.
-Same as data_dir, mobility_dir contains a list of ids of the cart shapes.
+Then download the [Cart and Chair Category from PartNet Mobility Dataset](https://sapien.ucsd.edu/browse), denoted as $MOBILITY_DIR.
+Same as $DATA_DIR, $MOBILITY_DIR contains a list of ids of the cart shapes.

 # Blender
 We render synthetic images using [Blender2.78](https://www.blender.org/download/releases/2-78/), outputting both rendered images as well as a JSON file containing ground-truth scene information for each image.